CoreMedia/content-sync-example/documentation/editorial-quick-start.md

   the selected synchronization set are kept accordingly, of course.
 * No content except those selected for synchronization are created locally.
 If outgoing references have no corresponding local content, the reference will be removed (see above).
-* With current configuration, the synchronization app is only available to members of group _Administratoren_.
-Synchronized contents will show user _workflow_ as last editor.
-* Property _masterVersion_ of all content types is ignored during synchronization since it is a complex task to update it according to user's intention.
-Localization workflows may thus break or behave unexpectedly due to missing or not updated master versions.

 ## Contrib
 Please feel free to contribute your functionality!
 Contribution can be achieved by Pull Requests.